georgiastuart/utdweteachcs_pelican/content/pages/syllabus/syllabus.md

 Language Topics.
 In addition, we cover as much as possible of Domain IV - Special Topics.
 We also focus on the TEKS for Computer Science I and II and the standards for AP Computer Science Principles.
-This course is **not** effective preparation for AP Computer Science A..
+This course is **not** effective preparation for AP Computer Science A.

 ## Requirements